IgniteUI/igniteui-xplat-docs/doc/en/components/bullet-graph.md

 The $Platform$ bullet graph component allows for a linear and concise view of measures compared against a scale.

-## $Platform$ Bullet Graph Example

 The $ProductName$ bullet graph component provides you with the ability to create attractive data presentations, replacing meters and gauges that are used on dashboards with simple yet straightforward and clear bar charts.
 A bullet graph is one of the most effective and efficient ways to present progress towards goals, good/better/best ranges, or compare multiple measurements in as little horizontal or vertical space as possible.

+## $Platform$ Bullet Graph Example

-The following sample demonstrates how setting multiple properties on the same bullet graph can transform it to completely different bullet graph.
+The following sample demonstrates how setting multiple properties on the same `XamBulletGraph` can transform it to completely different bullet graph.

 <code-view style="height: 155px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"